A Concept-Centric Approach to Multi-Modality Learning: Related Work

-\textbf{Concept Learning.} Early approaches to Concept Learning utilize Boolean logic for defining concepts based on relationships with other concepts \citep{angluin1988queries} and attributes \citep{tom_ml}.
-Lake et al. propose a Bayesian Program Learning framework, representing concepts as probabilistic programs \citeyearpar{lake2015human}.
+\textbf{Concept Learning.} Early approaches to Concept Learning utilized Boolean logic for defining concepts based on relationships with other concepts \citep{angluin1988queries} and their associated attributes \citep{tom_ml}. \cite{lake2015human} propose a Bayesian Program Learning framework that represents concepts as probabilistic programs.
 Nowadays, a prevalent method involves placing concepts within a structured embedding space.
-Marconato et al. offer a clear interpretability definition for learned concepts in an embedding space \citeyearpar{marconato2022glancenets}.
-Concept learning frameworks from \cite{Mao2019TheNC} and \cite{ucla_competence_learner} place similar concepts and their corresponding visual representations close to each other.
-Methods from \cite{box} and \cite{Mei2022FALCONFV} emphasize entailment relationships between concepts in learned concept spaces.
+Concept learning frameworks such as those proposed by \cite{Mao2019TheNC} and \cite{ucla_competence_learner} construct embedding spaces that align concept representations with corresponding visual feature vectors. \cite{lee2024languageinformed} propose a framework that learns concept embeddings via distillation from pre-trained vision-language models.
+Methods from \cite{box} and \cite{Mei2022FALCONFV} emphasize entailment relationships between concepts in learned embedding spaces, while the work from \cite{hierarchy_embedding} captures hierarchical information.

+In a departure from structured concept embedding spaces, the Concept Bottleneck Model (CBM) \citep{koh2020cbm} has become a popular framework that represents concepts as intermediate neural network outputs.
+CBM first predicts a set of pre-defined concepts aligned with human annotations and then produces a classification decision based on those concept predictions.
+Extending the idea of CBM, \cite{dominici2023sharcssharedconceptspace} propose a framework that learns a multimodal concept space jointly across modalities, using CBM-style supervision to inject interpretability into the shared concept space. \cite{Liu2023ConesCN} propose a method for identifying a small subset of model parameters responsible for generating specific concepts in a diffusion model. \cite{kong2024learning} propose a theoretical view of concept learning as an identification problem of a discrete latent hierarchical model.

-In a departure from structured concept spaces, Liu et al. propose identifying "concept neurons" responsible for learning specific concepts in a deep net \citeyearpar{Liu2023ConesCN}.
-While we acknowledge that some motivating works adopt a similar concept embedding strategy, our approach stands out for several reasons.
-The primary distinction lies in our concept space, which reflects real-world relations by providing meaningful numerical entailment probabilities that mirror those indicated by actual concepts.
+While we acknowledge that some motivating works adopt a similar strategy involving a concept embedding space, our approach stands out for several reasons.
+The primary distinction lies in the organization of our concept space, which reflects real-world knowledge by providing meaningful numerical entailment probabilities that mirror relationships among actual concepts.
 Furthermore, no barrier in our concept space prevents concepts belonging to different groups, such as \textit{red} in \verb|color| and \textit{cube} in \verb|shape|, from interacting with each other.
-Moreover, instead of being fitted to a specific modality, our concept space is designed to be abstract and modality-agnostic, which allows interactions between inputs from different modalities.
+More importantly, instead of being fitted to a specific modality, our concept space is designed to be abstract and modality-agnostic, thus allowing interactions between inputs from different modalities.